GEO International High School: Clubs and organizations

 GIHS has a variety of both academic and non-academic clubs and organizations.
 Some of these organizations include local chapters of national organizations like National Beta Club, Share Your Voice, and Student Voice.
 They always have GEO Integrity Talks, which is like a TED Talks.
 SYV members help other students to edit their outline or the speech before they give a speech.
 This group was formed by the Communication 145 class in 2016.

+Sports teams

-As for the soccer club, they won their first ever match 6 - 0 in 2017.
+The soccer club won their first ever match 6–0 in 2017.
 The soccer team won the Owensboro United Spring Cup in 2018 in addition to finishing Runner-Up in state in 2017 at the Kentucky American Cup.
 In 2018, a second soccer team was created.
 The original team, GEO United, and the new team, GEO FC.
 GEO FC finished runner up in the SKY Soccer Recreational Tournament in 2018.